SecretFoundation/SNIPs/SNIP-20.md

 Users may want to enforce constant length messages to avoid leaking data.
 To support this functionality, SNIP-20 tokens MUST support the option to include a _padding_ field in every message.
 This optional _padding_ field may be sent with ANY of the messages in this spec.
-Contracts MUST ignore this field if sent.
+Contracts and Clients MUST ignore this field if sent, either in the request or response fields

 ## Requests
 Requests SHOULD be sent as base64 encoded JSON.
 Future versions of Secret